nekena-tanaloua/myssh-cli/README.md

 ### First-time setup

-- On your **very first run**, you will be asked to create a master password if none exists.
+- On your **first run**, you'll be prompted to create a master password if one doesn't exist.
-- The tool will also invite you to create your first workspace.
+- The tool will also guide you in creating your first workspace.
-- Once set, the master password encrypts your data, so be sure to remember it.
+- The master password encrypts your data, so make sure to remember it.

 ### Available commands

-If you run `myssh` with arguments, you have the following options:
+When running `myssh` with command-line arguments, you can use:

 - **`myssh --reset`** or **`myssh -r`**
-  Resets all stored data, removing the encrypted file from your system.
+  Resets all stored data by removing the encrypted file from your system.
-  Use with caution, as all saved connections will be lost.
+  *Warning: This will permanently erase all saved connections.*

 ### Examples

-- **Create a new connection**
+- **Creating a new connection**
-  1. Run `myssh`
+  1. Run `myssh`.
-  2. Select “Add connection”
+  2. Select “Add connection”.
-  3. Provide the requested info (name, host, username, SSH key path, port)
+  3. Provide the required information (name, host, username, SSH key path, port).
-  4. Your new connection is stored securely in the current workspace.
+  4. Your new connection is securely stored in the current workspace.

-- **Connect to a server**
+- **Connecting to a server**
-  1. Run `myssh`
+  1. Run `myssh`.
-  2. Select “Connect”
+  2. Select “Connect”.
-  3. Choose the connection name from the list
+  3. Choose the connection from the list.
-  4. An SSH session is launched in your terminal.
+  4. An SSH session will launch in your terminal.

-- **Switch workspace**
+- **Switching workspaces**
-  1. Run `myssh`
+  1. Run `myssh`.
-  2. Select “Switch workspace”
+  2. Select “Switch workspace”.
-  3. Pick an existing workspace or create a new one
+  3. Choose an existing workspace or create a new one.

 ---